derailed/k9s/README.md

 * Command represents ad-hoc commands the plugin runs upon activation
 * Background specifies whether or not the command runs in the background
 * Args specifies the various arguments that should apply to the command above
-* OverwriteOutput options allows plugin developers to provide custom messages on plugin execution
+* OverwriteOutput boolean option allows plugin developers to provide custom messages on plugin stdout execution.
+See example in [#2644](https://github.com/derailed/k9s/pull/2644)

 K9s does provide additional environment variables for you to customize your plugins arguments.
 Currently, the available environment variables are as follows: